Alejogb1/job-board/blog-data/why-does-testcontainers-python-hang-before-failing.md

 id: "why-does-testcontainers-python-hang-before-failing"
 ---

-Okay, let's tackle this.
-I’ve seen this exact scenario play out more times than I care to remember, typically in the wee hours when you’re racing against a deployment deadline.
+,  I’ve seen this exact scenario play out more times than I care to remember, typically in the wee hours when you’re racing against a deployment deadline.
 The frustration of testcontainers-python hanging, only to eventually fail, is indeed a common pain point.
 It's rarely a straightforward problem, so let's unpack it step-by-step with some practical context gleaned from my experiences.

 The crux of the issue isn't usually with testcontainers itself being inherently flawed.
 More often than not, the delays and subsequent failures are symptoms of underlying conditions concerning your environment, the container you're launching, or even misconfigurations on your end.
 The 'hang' you’re experiencing often precedes a failure because testcontainers is trying its best to establish a connection or verify the container’s readiness before giving up.